spaxxomatic/esp8266_iot_node/README.md

  * /config/<MAC_ADDRESS> for receiving configuration messages.

 The config data is JSON-formatted, as follows:
-{"deepsleep":1} - enables the deep sleep mode of ESP {"location":<location_name>} - sets the location info , example {"location":"basement_door"}
+{"deepsleep":1} - enables the deep sleep mode of ESP (if allowed by the firmware, actors will not allow it) {"location":<location_name>} - sets the location info , example {"location":"basement_door"}
 {"log_freq":<int>} - logging frequency in seconds
 {"motion_sensor_timer":<int>} - if a motion sensor is configured, the off-time of the sensor (seconds) can be configured via this parameter
-Configuration is stored in the EEPROM.
+Configuration is persisten in the flash.

 Report request:
-By sending a message like {"report":1} on the config topic, the device will answer with a MQTT message on the topic /report/<MAC>, reporting the firmware version, the location and the capabilities
+By sending the message {"report":1} on the config topic, the device will answer with a MQTT message on the topic /report/<MAC>, reporting the firmware version, the location and the capabilities
 The report is also sent periodically with a frequency of <log_freq>

 OTA: